bioinfo-pf-curie/smartseq3/docs/output.md

 ### % Mitochondrial RNAs per cell

 An important quality control in single cell data is the calculation of the percentage of mitochondrial (mt) transcrits over the total counts.
 Indeed, a high number of mt RNAs will reflect apoptotic, stressed or low-quality cells.
-The threshold can vary according your cell types, but a percentage lower than 25% is generaly correct.
+The threshold can vary according accross cell types.

 ![MultiQC](images/mt.png)